zilton7/restaurant-page/README.md

 # Restaurant Page
 ![screenshot](./app_screenshot.png)

-Here I built a very basic restaurant page using only JavaScript modules and webpack.
+Here I built a basic restaurant page using only JavaScript modules and webpack.
 All pages are generated using Javascript DOM manipulation and HTML Element creation.
 ## Built With

 - JavaScript;